 In the early 1960s, many Spaniards emigrated to Australia, Tito Rubio’s family among them.
 Rubio eventually settled in Melbourne, which had a large Spanish population; they remained in that city for almost thirty years, where Rubio started to play guitar, studied flamenco with Manolo Varela and others, and eventually became active as a performer in the city’s Spanish community.
 As his knowledge grew, he appeared on radio and TV broadcasts in Australia, becoming known as something of a boy wonder for his abilities.

-In the early 1980s Rubio began to accompany singers and dancers, which requires a distinct set of skills, as well as continuing to play solo.
-In the mid-1980s he married an Australian-born Spanish dancer and relocated to Spain, where he was exposed to traditional flamenco families for the first time and studied with some of the world's greatest guitarists.
+In the early 1980s, Rubio began to accompany singers and dancers, which requires a distinct set of skills.
+In the mid-1980s, he married an Australian-born Spanish dancer and relocated to Spain, where he was exposed to traditional flamenco families for the first time and studied with some of the world’s greatest guitarists.

 From 1986 through the early 1990s, Rubio immersed himself in flamenco life, taking every opportunity to observe and participate in classes, performances, and flamenco gatherings in fiestas and bars.